LP Intelligence Documentation

 Positions are defined by:

-owner— current position ownerinitiator— address that created or modified the positionpool— associated pool objecttick_lower/tick_upper— price rangeliquidity— amount of active liquiditysalt— protocol-specific unique position discriminator
+sender— protocol-level caller from the ModifyLiquidity eventinitiator— address that created or modified the position (tx.from)pool— associated pool objecttick_lower/tick_upper— price rangeliquidity— amount of active liquiditysalt— protocol-specific unique position discriminator

 Positions are range-bound and active only when the current pool price falls within the specified tick range.